-An emergency management executive with more than 20 years of experience in preparedness, response, and recovery, Luis is the Assistant Vice President (AVP) of Mitigation at Tidal Basin.
-As AVP of Mitigation, he oversees all mitigation operational functions of the company including Hazard Mitigation Grants management across the United States and territories.
+An emergency management executive with more than 20 years of experience in preparedness, response, and recovery, Luis is the Vice President (VP) of Mitigation at Tidal Basin.
+As VP of Mitigation, he oversees all mitigation operational functions of the company including Hazard Mitigation Grants management across the United States and territories.

 Mr. Avila’s extensive experience consists includes his work with the Department of Homeland Security (DHS), where he most recently held the position of Hurricane Sandy Hazard Mitigation Branch Chief under FEMA Region 2.
 In this role, he led the team of technical professionals responsible for FEMA’s second-largest mitigation grant program ($1.44 billion) in history while managing the Public Assistance Mitigation Program (406).